kristopolous/mansnip/README.md

        .PD d    Set  inter-paragraph  vertical  distance to d (if omitted, d=0.4v); does not cause a break.

 Hrmm, well that's a problem.
 It's effectively just a stylesheet.
 In fact, the format doesn't look fundamentally different than it did in [UNIX v0 in 1970](https://github.com/DoctorWkt/pdp7-unix/blob/master/man/stat.1).
-A mere 2 years after Engelbart demoed a prototype hyperlink system, this is well before the semantic web.
+A mere 2 years after [Engelbart demoed a prototype hypertext](https://en.wikipedia.org/wiki/The_Mother_of_All_Demos) system, this is well before the [semantic web](https://en.wikipedia.org/wiki/Semantic_Web).

 "But wait," you say.
-"If I do `man --html bash` and then wait for the glacially slow groff HTML post-processor I do indeed get links!"
+"If I do `man --html bash` and then wait for the glacially slow [groff HTML post-processor](http://git.savannah.gnu.org/cgit/groff.git/tree/src/devices/grohtml) I do indeed get links!"

 Yes, the only two semantic concessions given in the modern man format is `.SH` which is for sections and `.TH` for the title and ... that's ... it.